galaxyproject/training-material/topics/galaxy-interface/tutorials/upload-data-to-ena/tutorial.md

 The European Nucleotide Archive is an Open and FAIR repository of nucleotide data.
 As part of the International Nucleotide Sequence Database Collaboration (INSDC), ENA also indexes data from the NCBI and DDBJ {% cite Arita2020 %}.
 Data submitted to ENA must be accompanied by sufficient metadata.
 You can learn more from this [introductory slide deck](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/upload-data-to-ena/slides.html) or directly from [ENA](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html).

-In this tutorial we will show you how to use Galaxy's 'ENA Upl0.0.0.0:oad tool' to submit raw sequencing reads, consensus sequences and their associated metadata to ENA {% cite Roncoroni2021 %}.
-You will learn to add your ENA Webin credentials to Galaxy, input metadata interactively or via a metadata template and submit the reads to ENA (test) server usind Galaxy's 'ENA upload tool'.
+In this tutorial we will show you how to use Galaxy's 'ENA Upload tool' to submit raw sequencing reads, consensus sequences and their associated metadata to ENA {% cite Roncoroni2021 %}.
+You will learn to add your ENA Webin credentials to Galaxy, input metadata interactively or via a metadata template and submit the reads to ENA (test) server using Galaxy's 'ENA upload tool'.
 Specifically, we will use one ONT sequencing file to demonstrate interactive metadata input and two sets of PE Illumina reads to demonstrate how to use the ENA metadata template.
 Finally, we will submit consensus sequences to ENA using 'Submit consensus sequence to ENA' tool.

 Data will be submitted to ENA's test server and will not be public.